-- 30% for the Carmignac Portfolio Patrimoine Europe, Carmignac Portfolio Patrimoine, Carmignac Portfolio Emerging Patrimoine, Carmignac Portfolio Global Bond, Carmignac Portfolio Credit, Carmignac Portfolio Flexible Bond and Carmignac Portfolio Securité Sub-Funds; - 50% for the Carmignac Portfolio EM Debt Sub-Fund;
+- 20% for the Inflation Solution Sub-Fund; - 30% for the Carmignac Portfolio Patrimoine Europe, Carmignac Portfolio Patrimoine, Carmignac Portfolio Emerging Patrimoine, Carmignac Portfolio Global Bond, Carmignac Portfolio Credit, Carmignac Portfolio Flexible Bond and Carmignac Portfolio Securité Sub-Funds; - 50% for the Carmignac Portfolio EM Debt Sub-Fund;

 in complex derivative instruments within the Sub-Fund specific limit of the indicated percentage of their respective net assets in complex derivatives for the purpose of hedging against or creating exposure to credit risk.
-The Company may use index credit derivatives (iTraxx, CDX, ABX, etc.) as well as single and multiple-entity credit derivatives.
+The Company may use credit default swaps (CDS) including index credit derivatives (iTraxx, CDX, ABX, etc.) as well as single and multiple-entity credit derivatives.
 The Board of Directors may, in the interest of the Shareholders, adopt new restrictions to facilitate compliance with the Applicable Laws in force in the countries where the Shares of the Company are offered to the public.
 In such case, the Part A: "The Sub-Funds of CARMIGNAC PORTFOLIO" of the prospectus will be updated accordingly.